jordomck/507final/readme.md

 When my program owlmap.py is executed, the user can choose between a variety of different ways to explore this data.
 Follow the on-screen prompts to try it out!

+IF THIS DOESN'T WORK IN THE VIRTUALENV, PLEASE TRY RUNNING IT OUTSIDE OF THE VIRTUALENV.
+IT DOESN'T REQUIRE ANY ADVANCED MODULES, SO IT SHOULD WORK IN YOUR NORMAL ENVIRONMENT.